Recent UD Scholarship and Fellowship Recipient and Finalists

 2019 National Science Foundation Grant - Honorable Mention

-Sophia Andaloro will graduate in May 2019 with a BS in Physics and has received a
+Sophia Andaloro graduated in May 2019 with a BS in Physics and has received a variety

-variety of accolades during her career at the University of Dallas.
-Most recently,
+of accolades during her career at the University of Dallas.
+Most recently, she received

-she received the Robert S. Hyer Award from American Physical Society for her summer,
+the Robert S. Hyer Award from American Physical Society for her summer, 2017 research

-2017 research project in quantum optics at the University of Arkansas.
+project in quantum optics at the University of Arkansas.
+Sophia also conducted research

+in machine learning and signal discrimination at the Texas A&M Cyclotron Institute.

+As a cofounder of the University of Dallas’ Women in STEM Club, she secured funding

+from the American Association of University Women to bring prominent women to campus

+to inspire female students to pursue leadership roles in the STEM fields.
 Sophia also

-conducted research in machine learning and signal discrimination at the Texas A&M

-Cyclotron Institute.
-As a cofounder of the University of Dallas’ Women in STEM Club,

-she secured funding from the American Association of University Women to bring prominent

-women to campus to inspire female students to pursue leadership roles in the STEM

 2018 National Science Foundation Graduate Fellowship